 CELL PAINTINGS

 For as long as I can remember, the drawings and paintings that I’ve wanted to make have been complex, and they’ve had compartments.
-At 4 or 5 years, asking my mum to scribble on a piece of paper so that I could colour the intersecting shapes in, until I realised I could make the scribble myself.
-A pre-teen, hiding away in our loft with its itchy insulation, drawing imagined villages with roads and houses on big pieces of paper.
-In A level art, our first foray into working with found materials saw me creating large spheres in willow with smaller spheres as compartments and bits of old car reflectors hung in the spaces.
+At 4 or 5 years of age, I remember asking my mum to scribble on a piece of paper so that I could colour in the intersecting shapes—that was until I realised I could make the scribbles myself.
+As a pre-teen, I have memories of hiding away in our loft with its itchy insulation, drawing imagined villages with roads and houses on big sheets of paper.
+In A-level art, our first venture into working with found materials saw me creating huge willow spheres with smaller spheres suspended within; bits of old car reflectors hung in the spaces.

-Yet, the yearning to make more always pulls me back to painting my miniature worlds, inspired by life inside cells.
+The need to keep painting always pulls me back to my miniature worlds, inspired by life inside cells.